williamknows/SharpHound3/README.md

 - **RealDNSName** - Overrides DNS name for API calls
 - **CollectAllProperties** - Collect all string LDAP properties instead of a subset
 - **WindowsOnly** - Limit computer collection to systems with an operating system that matches \*Windows\*
+- **MemoryOnlyJSON** - Store JSON files (prior to being zipped) in-memory rather than on-disk
+- **MemoryOnlyZIPToBOFNET** - Store ZIP files in-memory rather than on-disk.
+Final ZIP is forwarded to Beacon as a downloaded file using BOF.NET
+- **MemoryOnlyZIPToSectionObject** - Store ZIP files in-memory rather than on-disk.
+Final ZIP is stored in a section object
+- **MemoryOnlyZIPToSectionObjectBlockExit** - When storing the ZIP in a section object this prevents the assembly from exiting (requiring user input to proceed).
+This ensures the section object is not cleaned up by the garbage collector

 ### Loop Options